a-n-rose/diagnosis-via-speech/README.md

 ## Phase 1: general speech - experiment with neural networks
 * Experiment with how neural networks learn from speech data.
 Collect a lot of speech data and extract relevant features.

+The speech I could most easily access at the moment was English (surprise!) and a bit of German.
+I decided to train neural networks on English and German and see if it could learn which langauge was which with new input.

-Downloaded English and German speech from Voxforge (several other languages available as well):
+I downloaded English and German speech from Voxforge (several other languages are available there as well):

-1) write the following command(s) in (Linux) commandline (in the directory you want the speech data):
+1) to batch download the English data, write the following command(s) in (Linux) commandline (in the directory you want the speech data):

 wget -r -A.tgz http://www.repository.voxforge1.org/downloads/SpeechCorpus/Trunk/Audio/Original/48kHz_16bit/s